Let me let you in on one of rock n roll ‘ s biggest secrets…

 David Axelrod “Song of experience”

 A psychedelic jazz hybrid.
-He was more the conductor and composer here, thus a lightning rod for the musicians with which he surrounded myself to record thus masterpiece.
+He was more the conductor and composer here, thus a lightning rod for the musicians with which he surrounded himself to record this masterpiece.